taylest/max-mod/README.md

 **Features:**

-- Removes access to **location, Bluetooth, camera, files, analytics**, and other suspicious features.
+- Removes access to **location, Bluetooth, camera, files, analytics**, and some other changes.
 - Changes some **chat texts** for a cleaner experience.
 - Focus on **user privacy and simplicity**.